naveen-indluru/naveen-indluru/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/naveen-indluru-068992148/)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-Keep moving forward
+Keep moving forward no matter what